 Where a parent has been notified that a place is not available for a child, every effort will be made to help the parent to find a place in a suitable alternative school or academy.
 Parents who are refused a place have a statutory right of appeal.
-Further details of the appeals process are available by writing to the Chair of the Board of Directors at the academy address.
+Further details of the appeals process are available by by emailing admissionsappeals@npcat.org.uk.

-ion Number of appeals Number of preferences received Total allocated School admissions limit SEN EN 1 2 3 4 5 6 7 8 appears received IIIIIC 0 0 30 0 1 0 0 0 0 4 1 88 31 30
+Numb criteria nder over -subs cript ion Number of appeals Number of preferences received Total allocated School admissions limit

+SEN 1 2 3 4 5 6 7 8 арреаіз received iiiiiic

+0 0 28 1 1 0 0 0 0 4 105 30 30